How to Tell Someone You Support Them in English [Updated]

 A shoulder to lean/cry on

-Sometimes there is not much you can do to help a loved one in a difficult situation.
-In these cases, simply listening to them or letting them know that it is OK to cry is enough.
+Sometimes there isn't much you can do to help a loved one in a tough situation.
+In these cases, simply listening to them or letting them know that it's OK to cry is enough.

 I'm here if you need a shoulder to lean on.